NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 The tokenomics of the Naeural Edge Protocol are are meticulously designed to enhance the ecosystem's durability and expansion.
 As a core **utility ERC-20 token**, the Naeural Edge Protocol token functions as the principal currency facilitating transactions throughout the network.
 This tokenomics framework aims to reward all ecosystem contributors — developers, node operators, and users alike — encouraging active participation and sustained growth.

 Since the Naeural Edge Protocol token operates as a utility token rather than a security token, its primary function lies in facilitating operational activities within the Naeural ecosystem, rather than speculative trading.
 It empowers users to contribute computing power, access diverse services, deploy applications, and eventually partake in governance processes.
 Consequently, there has not been, nor is there any intention for, a **Token Generation Event (TGE)** or **Initial Coin/Token Offering (ICO/IDO)** associated with the Naeural Edge Protocol token.
 All tokens, including those held in the Foundation's treasury, are distributed through **Naeural Edge Node (NEN) licenses** (Node Deeds) and the Naeural Edge Protocol decentralized application (dApp).
-These Node Deeds come in three forms: **Genesys Node Deed (GND)**, **Master Node Deed (MND)**, and **Node Deed (ND)**."
+These Node Deeds come in three forms: **Genesis Node Deed (GND)**, **Master Node Deed (MND)**, and **Node Deed (ND)**."

-### Genesys Node Deed (GND)
+### Genesis Node Deed (GND)
-A singular issuance exclusive to the **Naeural Edge Protocol Foundation**, the **Genesys Node Deed (GND)** activates the "edge node zero," the Foundation's virtual compute node.
+A singular issuance exclusive to the **Naeural Edge Protocol Foundation**, the **Genesis Node Deed (GND)** activates the "edge node zero," the Foundation's virtual compute node.
 This activation is crucial for generating tokens allocated to the publicly disclosed Foundation token pools detailed further below.
 Essentially, the GND serves as the catalyst for initiating the entire Naeural Edge Protocol ecosystem.

 ### Master Node Deed (MND)
 A specialized node license that will be allocated to both the development team and initial investors.
 This deed plays a pivotal role in supporting and sustaining the core functions of the ecosystem.
 The emission period for MND spans over a duration of more than 36 months.